 - Conversion Rates (CR) can make or break your business.
 They indicate the effectiveness of your strategy and tactics by gauging everything from how many people opt-in to your mailing list to the number of people who come to your site as visitors and leave as customers.
 For instance, according to Compass Ecommerce Conversion Rates 2016, the average CR for ecommerce traffic arriving from organic search results was 1.18%.
 For top-performing sites, though, the average CR was 3.7%.
 Wouldn’t it be great to push your conversions up to 10% or more?
 Top sites were able to do that with email marketing (9.89% average).

 - Cart Abandonment Rate tells you how many prospective buyers select one or more items to buy, begin the checkout process, but drop off before completing the purchase.
 It’s a heartbreaking metric – your efforts got someone that close, then failed.
 A Baymard investigative study put the average ecommerce cart abandonment rate at 68.81%.
-Can you think of a better placed to benchmark, then put some serious efforts into improving the metric?
+Can you think of a better place to benchmark, then put some serious efforts into improving the metric?
 If your site is the average, and you can drop the abandonment rate to 50%, you’ve just increased sales considerably.

 - Products per Transaction is an excellent benchmark to consider in tandem with cart abandonment.
 What if you could not only drop the abandonment rate (increase your sales percentage) but simultaneously increase products per order?
 Would that be cause for celebration?
 Throw in an Average Order Value benchmark, and you have a triangulation that can send your bottom line profits soaring.
 Littledata put median products per transaction at 2.